getzola/book/README.md

 ```

 ## Usage
-To ensure that each page displays in the correct order, you should set the front-matter
-variable `order` to be equal to the page's position within its subsection.
+Book will generate a book from the files you place in the `content` directory.
+Your book
+can have two levels of hierarchy: chapters and subchapters.

+Each chapter should be a `section` within the Gutenberg site and should have an `_index.md`
+file that sets its `weight` front-matter variable to its chapter number.
 For example,
-section 4 and section 2.4 should both have an order of 4.
+chapter 2 should have `weight = 2`.
+Additionally, each chapter should also set the

-Additionally, you should set the front-matter variable `sort_by = "order"` in any
+`sort_by = "order"` in its front matter.

-section your create.
+Each subchapter should be a `page` and should have its `order` variable set to the subchapter
+number.
+For example, subchapter 3.4 should have `order = 4`.

-Finally, you should create an `_index.md` file and set two variables in its front matter:
+Finally, you should create an `_index.md` file and set the `redirect_to` front-matter variable
- *  set `sort_by = "order"`
- *  set the `redirect_to` to redirect to the first section of your content.
-For example,
+to redirect to the first section of your content.
+For example, if your first section has the
- if your first section has the slug `introduction`, then you would set `redirect_to =
+slug `introduction`, then you would set `redirect_to = "introduction"`.
- "introduction"`.

 ## Options